 Which cannabinoids are best to use for sex?

-Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are two of the most well-known and studied cannabinoids found in cannabis, and both can play a role in making sex better.
-THC is known for its psychoactive effects, while CBD is non-psychoactive and may provide a range of therapeutic benefits.
-Both cannabinoids can make sex better in various ways.
+Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are two of the most well-known and studied cannabinoids found in cannabis.
+THC is known for its psychoactive effects, while CBD is non-psychoactive and may provide a different range of benefits.

 Improved intimacy

 Both cannabinoids can also help promote intimacy and connection during sex.
-By reducing anxiety, cannabis can help individuals feel more open with their partner, leading to a deeper and more meaningful sexual connection.
+Cannabis can help individuals feel more open with their partner, leading to a deeper and more meaningful sexual connection.

 How much should I take before sex?